 Sir Alex Ferguson paid a massive sum to bring the young Spanish goalkeeper to Old Trafford in 2010.David De Gea

 was acquired as a proper successor for the legendary Edwin van der Sar, who retired from professional football at the end of that season.

 With a massive reputation as the next best goalkeeper in the football world, the 20-year-old was unimpressive during his debut at Man United.
-However there is no denying that over the recent years he has improved very much, and is one of the best goalkeepers in the world, but he is slightly overrated.
+However there is no denying that over the recent years he has improved very much, and once was one of the best goalkeepers in the world, but he is undoubtedly overrated.

 One of the most overrated soccer players of all time, Carlos Tevez has always been a "people's champion" in Argentina as a symbol of Boca Juniors and a staple of the impoverished streets of regional Buenos Aires.

 His tenure at the club had plenty of ups and downs, to say the least, with numerous impressive displays punctuated with frequent bust-ups with his coaches.

 His record for Argentina National Team has never been impressive, containing much more frustration than success.
 This never stopped supporters and media sources in Argentina shouting for his presence in Albiceleste's roster each time a big tournament was rolling around.

 With "Carlitos" good times with Juventus, he went back to Boca and after a short spell at china, He announced his retirement in June 2022.